StanfordMiddleEast/stanfordmiddleeast.github.io/index.md

 Our membership is open and consists of undergrads, grad students, staff, and faculty, as well as members of the broader community.
 All are welcome, regardless of background or prior experience.

-We hold weekly open rehearsals and drink tea together during term time on the Stanford campus.
-Join us!

-### Upcoming Appearances
+### Activities

-We are on break during the summer, and awaiting word from the Stanford administration about allowable activites in the fall.
-That said, please be in touch (below) if you're interested in our group!
+We typically hold weekly open rehearsals and drink tea together during term time on the Stanford campus.
+For the time being, we are not holding in-person events, and we periodically hold remote rehearsals and get-togethers.
+Please be in touch (below) if you're interested in our group!

 ### Contact